hms-dbmi/gehlenborglab-website/_teams/accessibility/research-in-biomedical-accessibility.md

 Our evaluation revealed that nearly all of the assessed websites (96%) had severe accessibility issues.
 The most common issue identified was the absence of crucial metadata, such as alternative text for images, which creates significant barriers for users with blindness and low vision (BLV).
 Without such metadata, it is impossible for BLV users to fully understand the content displayed in life sciences data visualizations (Refer to the figure on the top).

 ## Research Aims
-Our primary goal is to improve the accessibility of biomedical resources by identifying the key barriers and developing strategies to address them.
+Our primary goal is to improve the accessibility of life sciences resources by identifying the key barriers and developing strategies to address them.
 Through this work, we aim to ensure that biomedical websites and tools comply with the Web Content Accessibility Guidelines (WCAG) and are accessible to people with disabilities.

 ## Our Contributions
 - **Evaluation Results**: We identified a range of accessibility failures, with missing alt texts being one of the most prevalent issues.